GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 # Cost

 Please see the estimated monthly cost to run this demonstration environment, below.
-Note, this has been estimated at the time of pattern creation, theThe cost estimate may change with time and may vary per region, please review the cost of each resource at [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator).
+Note, this has been estimated at the time of pattern creation, the estimate may change with time and may vary per region, please review the cost of each resource at [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator).

 <table>
   <thead>